NyxHexen/CI_MS1_THH/readme.md

 - Custom HTML5 and CSS3 code to create at least 3 pages, or 3 separate page areas.
 - Deploy final version to a hosting platform (GitHub Pages).

+The site is written in HTML and CSS, using some of the pre-styled Bootstrap features and responsive elements to assist in creating a mobile-first web application.
+Future releases will introduce additional features and functionality to enhance the user experience further.

 ---

-## Introduction, Inception & Purpose
+## Introduction

 ### __*The Bar*__
-An all-inclusive community-oriented gaming bar in Cardiff, where people can play video games while enjoying drinks & food.
-Events are hosted regularly where customers are invited to participate in competitive video games, along regular events such as hosting meet-ups, brand parties, product launches, etc.
+An all-inclusive community-oriented gaming bar in Cardiff, where people can use onsite equipment to play video games for free while enjoying drinks & food.
+Events are hosted regularly where customers are invited to participate in competitive video games events, along regular events such as hosting meet-ups, brand parties, product launches, etc.

-### __*The Website*__
-For The Hexen Hut, I wanted to create something that does not necessarily conform to the more mainstream layouts and styles used, while staying true to the principles of UXD in keeping the website intuitive, simple and enjoyable to use.

 ---